token-hub/odin-project-02-restaurant/README.md

 ```

 The application is configured with webpack dev server, you should be able to see the application now running in the [browser](http://localhost:8080/).

+The funny menu list that is showing in the application is coming from this [website](https://www.thefilipinorambler.com/2011/01/naughty-pinoy-food-names.html)